hvdwolf/Joying-RootAssistant/Radio-Mod/Readme.md

 The default Radio app of Joying is in general working well, but I don't like the layout.

 I now made 3 versions: a BLUE\_WHITE, a RED and a RED\_WHITE version.
-The RED and RED\_WHITE version are simple modifications on the ones that XDA developer [gustden already made](https://forum.xda-developers.com/showpost.php?p=70367793&postcount=434).
+The RED and RED\_WHITE version are simple modifications on the ones that XDA developer [gustden already made](https://forum.xda-developers.com/showpost.php?p=70367793&postcount=434).</br>
+Update 7 April 2017: Added an orange "BMW" version; Corrected P2 button Red version.

-There are simply 3 folders each containing its own version with a simple install.bat and install.sh script for windows and linux likes.
+There are simply 4 folders each containing its own version with a simple install.bat and install.sh script for windows and linux likes.

 The mods are currently:
   * only the change of buttons ([gustden's mods](https://forum.xda-developers.com/showpost.php?p=70367793&postcount=434)),